-- A. Financial instruments that potentially subject the School to a concentration of credit risk include cash accounts at a major financial institution that, at times, exceeded the Federal Deposit Insurance Corporation ("FDIC") insured limit of \$250,000. - B. The School received approximately 92% of its total revenue from per pupil funding from the NYCDOE during each of the years ended June 30, 2019 and 2018. - C. The School's grants and other receivables consist of two major grantors at June 30, 2019.
-The School's grants and other receivables consist of three major grantors at June 30, 2018.
+- A. Financial instruments that potentially subject the School to a concentration of credit risk include cash accounts at a major financial institution that, at times, exceeded the Federal Deposit Insurance Corporation insured limit of \$250,000. - B. The School received approximately 94% and 92% of its total revenue from per pupil funding from the NYCDOE during the years ended June 30, 2020 and 2019, respectively. - C. The School's grants and other receivables consist of two major grantors at June 30, 2020 and 2019.